 Instructions for deleting a specific npm package version in all 2.x repository manager versions starting at version 2.11.3.
 Earlier versions are not supported.

 - Make backup of the of the files in package storage.
-When deleting, it will be move to the<npm-hosted-repo-id>/.nexus/trash directory, but always worth having an extra backup.
+When deleting, it will be moved to the<npm-hosted-repo-id>/.nexus/trash directory, but always worth having an extra backup.

 - Copy/Move back the package from trash